Odoo Apps Vendor Guidelines

 Redeeming your sales

 Odoo S.A. takes 30% commission on all sales on Odoo Apps.
-There are two ways you can redeem your sales:
+Your sales will be accounted for in a PO that you can see in your sales dashboard.
+During each month, we will close the POs that have reached or exceeded 400 euros unredeemed sales.
+There are two ways you can redeem these sales:

 - Manual invoice: send us an invoice every month containing sales lines corresponding to your sales as displayed on the Sales dashboard of Odoo Apps.
 Your invoice must include the redeem reference that is generated by clicking the Redeem button on your Sales dashboard on Odoo Apps.